rederyk/MacroPad_esp32/README.md

 - BLE pairing sometimes requires forget from pc/smartphone
 - See [TODO.md](TODO.md) for planned improvements

+## Tested Board

+* lolin32_lite

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request. or add a tested Board

 ## Motivation